-Day 7: Guilin Meals: B, L, D
+Day 7: Guilin

-This morning, stroll around picturesque Ronghu Lake and admire the Sun and Moon Pagodas - two towering examples of traditional Chinese-Buddhist architecture.
+Today stroll around Zhengyang Pedestrian Street and the picturesque Ronghu Lake and admire the Sun and Moon Pagodas - two towering examples of traditional Chinese-Buddhist architecture.
+Go on to visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.